finnmayhew/The-Revelation-Mission/Sending_stones.md

 > Gliss has moved far away.
 Hired an advanced magician capable of scrying.
 When one of you senses a presence, do not resist observation.
 Report?
 Over.

-(after hearing the Shabah during scrying)
+(after hearing the Shabah during scrying, and hearing about the attack at the Darkened Depths)

-> Is the ship's structural integrity holding?
+> Noted.
+Is the ship's structural integrity holding?
 We can hear a knocking sound from the hull.
 Over.

 (after they respond, likely verbally)

-> Will work on this.
+> We'll work on all this.
 If possible, document the imposter's spells and capabilities and display or describe to us for future problem solving.
 Over.